Independent Forward Bloc: Electoral success

 Prior to the formation of IFB its founder Sookdeo Bissoondoyal had been elected to Legislative Council in 1948 and 1953.
 At the 1959 elections the IFB secured 6 out of 40 seats in the Legislative Council.
 At the 1963 elections the IFB secured 7 out of 40 seats in the Legislative Council.
 Leading up to the 1967 elections the IFB joined the pro-independence coalition which became known as Independence Party and IFB secured 11 out of 62 seats in the Legislative Council.
-Although the IFB was part of the ruling 1967 coalition, by 1969 it had become an opposition party, alongside Union Démocratique Mauricienne (UDM) in the Legislative Assembly following disagreements between leaders of Labour Party, CAM and IFB.
+Although the IFB was part of the ruling 1967 coalition, by 1969 it had become an opposition party, alongside Union Démocratique Mauricienne (UDM) in the Legislative Assembly following disagreements between leaders of Parti Travailliste (PTr), CAM and IFB.
 The death of IFB member of parliament and former Attorney General Lall Jugnauth in August 1970 triggered the 21 September 1970 by-elections in Constituency No.5 (Pamplemousses-Triolet) which resulted in the election of the first ever MMM parliamentarian Dev Virahsawmy.
 IFB's leader Sookdeo Bissoondoyal was Opposition Leader from 1971 to 1976.
 During the campaign leading to the 1976 elections the IFB had opted to stay out of the Independence Party where Labour Party and CAM remained.
 Soon after the December 1976 elections the PMSD joined the IP coalition to remain in power until 1982, although the MMM had won most of the seats without forming any alliances with rival parties.
 However no IFB candidate was elected at the 1976 elections.